Antoni Chołoniewski: Biography

 aimed at educating, publishing Polish press and literature and spreading Polish culture.

 In his last year, Antoni edited a bimonthly Biblioteka Pomorska, dealing with art, science, literature and popular culture in Polish Pomerania.

-He died on May 13, 1924, in Bydgoszcz, after a long illness.
+He died on 13 May 1924 in Bydgoszcz after a long illness.
 He was buried in the Nowofarny Cemetery of Bydgoszcz: in 1987 his grave was liquidated.

 The authorities of Sopot seized Chołoniewskis' property before the outbreak of World War II and in March 1940, the buildings were demolished and the area covered with grass.
 Out of the Chołoniewski's estate, only a small residential edifice is still preserved today at 11 Grunwaldzka street.